 3. Implement Behavior Tracking

-We recommend to consider implementing of real-time behavior tracking features in your banking application.
+We recommend considering implementing real-time behavior tracking features in your banking application.
 Their aim is to gather user data for further analysis.
-Such data can be useful for marketing purposes, improving UX, or, what is more important, to help verify activities in order to prevent fraud transactions.
-On the basis of data being tracked bank then can flag certain activities as abnormal ones (for example, if user has logs in from a new location far from the usual one or if behavioral patterns seem to be unusual for this user).
+Such data can be useful for marketing purposes, improving UX, or, what is more important, to help verify activities in order to prevent fraudulent transactions.
+On the basis of data being tracked bank then can flag certain activities as abnormal ones (for example, if a user has logged in from a new location far from the usual one or if behavioral patterns seem to be unusual for this user).

 Behavior tracking can be designed to gather data by monitoring the following user actions:

 - gestures and touches;